#1 in Sleep Product Research

 Millions Served Since 2008

-"Need to rotate / flip" in our research refers to whether a mattress can or needs to be rotated (by moving the head of a mattress to the foot) and / or flipped to help maintain comfort and support.
+"Need to rotate / flip" or "ease of maintenance" in our research refers to whether a mattress can or needs to be rotated (by moving the head of a mattress to the foot) and / or flipped to help maintain comfort and support.

 The chart below shows how mattress types compare on this issue based on owner experiences.
 Keep in mind that this represents what is often but not always the case; a particular brand, model or individual mattress may go against these findings somewhat.

 The core of the beds (in other words, the air chambers) do not need to be flipped / rotated to avoid sagging and loss of support.
 However, some models have toppers that can and should be rotated / flipped periodically to avoid uneven wear / compression.
 The toppers are usually not heavy and can be rotated / flipped by one person.

 These mattresses can benefit from rotating, owner experience data suggests, despite claims from some manufacturers that it is not necessary.
 Given the potentially heavy weight of these mattresses, rotating can be difficult and require more than one person.
 In regard to flipping, most models have a no-flip one-sided design.
 Some owners, however, report flipping their mattress nevertheless in an effort to deal with sagging.